pulse-vadc/neutron-lbaas-device-driver/README.md

 ## Brocade vADC device driver for OpenStack Neutron LBaaS ##
 This is the OpenStack Neutron LBaaS device driver for Brocade Virtual Application Delivery Controller (formerly SteelApp).
-It plugs into the Brocade LBaaS driver which has shipped with OpenStack since the Kilo release.

 ### Version ###
-This is beta version **beta/mitaka** update 2016-11.
+This is driver version **stable/mitaka** update 2017-02.

 ***Brocade recommend you always use the most recent version of the driver for any given OpenStack release.***